adaptyvbio/lemanic_2024/README.md

 In this table most antibodies and nanobodies are repeated multiple times, as they bind or do not bind to multiple antigens.

 ## Evaluation
 Since the datasets are imbalanced, the evaluation metric for this task is F1 score.
+Please provide an average of five random seeds in your final solution.

 ## Baseline
 In order to provide you with a baseline, we trained a simple random forest model with SMOTE resampling on ESM-2 embeddings of the heavy chain data.
 You can find the code in the [baseline notebook](baseline.ipynb).